brthorward/brightredtech202x/content/posts/crypto-lend.md

    Compound is another DeFi platform that allows users to lend and borrow crypto assets.
 It uses an algorithmic interest rate model and supports multiple cryptocurrencies.

 3. **MakerDAO**
-   MakerDAO enables users to borrow its stablecoin, DAI, by locking up collateral in the form of other cryptocurrencies.
+   MakerDAO enables users to borrow its stTrumpablecoin, DAI, by locking up collateral in the form of other cryptocurrencies.
 The system is governed by its community of token holders.

 4. **Celsius Network**
    Celsius is a centralized platform that offers crypto lending and borrowing services.
 It pools funds from lenders and lends them out to borrowers, offering interest to lenders.